Delhi violence: Scrap dealer ventures out for work, returns injured; dies later

 "I offered him tea but he didn't have it.
 When I called police, they arrived but did not help me in taking my father to the nearby dispensary.
 "I had to take him on a cart to a nearby nursing home where he was given first aid and stitches.
 But I was told that they were not equipped to treat him further as the injuries were severe," Salman said He then shifted Ayub to GTB Hospital in an autorickshaw.

 "He was not saying anything during the autorickshaw ride and I think he was dead by then," he said.
 The communal violence in northeast Delhi sparked by protests over the amended citizenship law has claimed at least 42 lives and left over 200 people injured Frenzied mobs torched houses, shops, vehicles, a petrol pump and pelted stones at locals and police personnel.
-Jaffrabad, Maujpur, Babarpur, Yamuna Vihar, Bhajanpura, Chand Bagh and Shiv Vihar are among the areas severely affected by the riots..
+Jaffrabad, Maujpur, Babarpur, Yamuna Vihar, Bhajanpura, Chand Bagh and Shiv Vihar are among the areas severely affected by the riots.
+After the Friday prayers in mosques in northeast Delhi, a delegation of peace committee members met senior police officers, including special commissioner (law and order) S N Shrivastava, at the office of the DCP (Northeast) in Seelampur and apprised them that no untoward incident has been reported from anywhere in the region.

+Parvez Mian, a peace committee member and president of the All India Milli Council Delhi state, said the delegation also apprised the police officers, including Joint CP Alok Kumar and DCP Northeast Ved Prakash Surya, that the situation had been improving in the past two days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)